Ilcendare/Ilcendare/README.md

 ## 🚀 About Me
 - My name is Mahmoud Sayed.
 - I'm a Mechatronics Engineering graduate.
-- My goal is to be an Embedded Software Developer.
+- I'm an Embedded Firmware Engineer.

 # More about me 👋